ARUP-G/Terraform-practice/Bacakend-&-lock/README.md

-# Terraform Configuration for AWS Infrastructure
+# Terraform Configuration for AWS Infrastructure (Backend & tf.lock logic)
-This repository contains Terraform configuration files to deploy a simple AWS infrastructure that includes an EC2 instance, an S3 bucket for storing the Terraform state file, and a DynamoDB table for state locking.
+This module contains Terraform configuration files to deploy a simple AWS infrastructure that includes an EC2 instance, an S3 bucket for storing the Terraform state file, and a DynamoDB table for state locking.

 ## File Structure
 - **main.tf**: Contains the main Terraform configuration for the AWS provider, resources such as an EC2 instance, S3 bucket, and DynamoDB table.